 The Disability Tax Credit (DTC) is a tax credit available to qualifying Canadian taxpayers.
 If you are insulin-dependent, spend over 14 hours per week on your care, and are paying taxes in Canada, you may qualify for this tax credit.

 In the case of the Disability Tax Credit, Canadians who qualify because of their insulin-dependent diabetes are not actually eligible because of a disability.
-They are eligible for the credit because they require something known as Life-Sustaining therapy.
+They are eligible for the credit because they require Life-Sustaining therapy.
 The fourteen plus hours of activity that they perform each week to stay alive is the reason that they are eligible for this credit.

 Take our quiz to see if you should consider applying for the DTC.